uber/nebula.gl/docs/api-reference/modes/overview.md

 User can draw a new `Polygon` feature by clicking positions to add then closing the polygon (or double-clicking).

+### ModeConfig

+The following options can be provided in the `modeConfig` object:

+- `preventOverlappingLines` (optional): `boolean`
+  - If `true`, it will not be possible to add a polygon point if the current line overlaps any other lines on the same polygon.

 ### Edit Context

 `editContext` argument to the `onEdit` callback contains the following properties: